 The sex scene is mild, the romance blooms at a decent pace considering it's a short story.
 I recommend it.

-Four stars.
+Four bikes.
 I got this through Sizzling PR.